mehulagg/gitlab/doc/gitlab-basics/start-using-git.md

 **download** or **clone**.
 If you download, you cannot sync it with the remote repository on GitLab.

-Cloning a repository is the same as downloading, execpt it preserves the Git connection with the remote repository.
+Cloning a repository is the same as downloading, except it preserves the Git connection with the remote repository.
 This allows you to modify the files locally and upload the changes to the remote repository on GitLab.